 There has never been a better time for kids to learn how to code.
 From creating more future job opportunities to building technical and social skills, coding has become an incredibly important skill to learn in the modern world.
-In fact, the overall employment in computer science fields is expected to grow 15% over the next 10 years!
 With all of that in mind, finding ways to motivate kids to learn coding is more important than ever.
 Fortunately, there are a plethora of ways to get kids excited about coding.
 Read on to find out how!

 For live expert guidance and encouragement, join our online beginner-friendly Scratch coding class, designed by professionals from Google, Stanford and MIT to keep your student having fun!